 Lifestyle and behavior therapy includes adopting a regular pattern of going to bed and waking up – even on weekends.
 This helps regulate one’s internal clock and seeks to improve the quality of sleep.
 Other lifestyle suggestions include engaging in regular exercise, avoiding alcohol, and avoiding naps.

 Bright light therapy may be used under the guidance of a doctor.
 The treatment seeks to synchronize one’s internal clock with the 24-hour clock of their external environment.
+We recommend specialty bulbs and lamps from Biologic Lighting.

 Melatonin or other over-the-counter or prescribed medications may help adjust one’s sleep-wake cycle.
 For example, melatonin can be used to treat jet lag.